usergeek/canistergeek_ic_rust/README.md

 # canistergeek_ic_rust

-`canistergeek_ic_rust` is the open-source tool for Internet Computer to track your project canisters cycles and memory status.
+`canistergeek_ic_rust` is the open-source tool for Internet Computer to track your project canisters cycles and memory status and collect log messages.

-`canistergeek_ic_rust` can be integrated into your canisters as rust library which exposes the `canistergeek_ic_rust::monitor` - public module that collects the data for specific canister by 5 minutes intervals.
+`canistergeek_ic_rust` can be integrated into your canisters as rust library which exposes following modules:
+- `canistergeek_ic_rust::monitor` - public module that collects the data for specific canister by 5 minutes intervals.
+- `canistergeek_ic_rust::logger` - public module that collects log messages for specific canister.

-`canistergeek_ic_rust` should be used together with [Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js) - Javascript library that fetches the data from canisters, perform all necessary calculations and displays it on a webpage
+`canistergeek_ic_rust` should be used together with [Canistergeek-IC-JS](https://github.com/usergeek/canistergeek-ic-js) - Javascript library that fetches the data from canisters, performs all necessary calculations and displays it on a webpage

+#### Memory consumption

-Stored data consumes ~6.5Mb per year per canister (assuming data points every 5 minutes).
+- `canistergeek_ic_rust::monitor` - stored data for cycles and memory consumes ~6.5Mb per year per canister (assuming data points every 5 minutes).
+- `canistergeek_ic_rust::logger` - depends on the length of messages and their number.
+(There is an [issue](https://github.com/dfinity/cdk-rs/issues/212) with heap memory size after upgrade).

+## Metrics

 ### Collecting the data